 Permitting & Licensing Efficiency in Government: The Community Portal

-A Community Portal is an essential part of any digital government toolkit, providing a highly effective interface between citizens, businesses, and agency staff.
+A community portal, or simply an online portal, is an essential part of any digital government toolkit, providing a highly effective interface between citizens, businesses, and agency staff.
 It serves as a powerful tool in connecting communities to citizen services, and can help facilitate high permitting and licensing volumes in times of heightened demand.
-And given the rapid shift to digital services during the COVID-19 pandemic, an online Community Portal’s function is more critical than ever in ensuring service continuity and economic recovery.
+And given the rapid shift to digital services during the COVID-19 pandemic, an online portal’s function is more critical than ever in ensuring service continuity and economic recovery.

 Increasing Demands for Government Digitization & Self-Service